 1. Tulip

-Winter may be the dullest season you ever have to experience in life; however, the bright and warm-colored tulip flowers sweep all the blues away as it announces the official onset of the spring.
-The flower comes in various colors (with the most common being red, yellow, white, and pink) and does well in full sun, well-drained and fertile soil—which should be neutral or slightly acidic.
+Winter may be the dullest season you ever have to experience; however, the bright and warm-colored tulip flowers sweep all the blues away as it announces the official onset of spring.
+The flower comes in various colors (most commonly red, yellow, white, and pink) and does well in full sun, well-drained and fertile soil—which should be neutral or slightly acidic.

-Sandy or dry soils grow the best of tulips considering that these flowers dislike excessive moisture.
+Sandy or dry soils grow the best of tulips because these flowers dislike excessive moisture.
 Experience the magic of tulips throughout the spring by planting varieties—which of course, come with different blooming times.
 Up to declaring your love to someone special to you?
-Then manifest it in the manner in which you treat and care for your tulips.
+Then manifest it in how you treat and care for your tulips.

 Remember, red tulips are a symbol of love declaration.